kerolloz/03-CS-Second-Term/Computer-Architecture.md

  - It is the bit or bits that describe the condition are stored in it.

 **Hypothetical machine models:**

-there are 5 types of them:
+there are 5(0 -> 4) types of them:
   1. 3 address instruction: specifies memory addresses for both operands and the result.
-  2. 2 address instruction: overwrites one operand in memory with the result.
+  1. 2 address instruction: overwrites one operand in memory with the result.
-  3. 1 address instruction: has a register, called the accumulator register to hold one operand & the result.
+  1. 1 address instruction: has a register, called the accumulator register to hold one operand & the result.
-  4. 0 address instruction: uses a CPU register stack to hold both operands and the result.
+  1. 0 address instruction: uses a CPU register stack to hold both operands and the result.
-  5. 4 address instruction: like 3 address but also allows the address of the next instruction to specified explicitly.
+  1. 4 address instruction: like 3 address but also allows the address of the next instruction to specified explicitly.

+*[ALU]: Arithmetic Logic Unit
+*[PSW]: Processor Status Word